microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

 2. To deploy the template, you will need:

    - **Admin Username** and password/ssh key data which is an SSH RSA public key for your VM.

-   - **DNS Label Prefix** for the public IP which should be unique.
-Note that this will also be the name of your VM.

    - **JBoss EAP Username** and password